blazejsewera/pocketbase-mantine-template/README.md

-# Pocketbase, Astro, React, and Mantine template
+# Pocketbase, Vite, React, and Mantine template

-Full-stack application template using Pocketbase as backend, and Astro + React + Mantine combo as frontend.
+Full-stack application template using Pocketbase as backend, and Vite + React + Mantine combo as frontend.

 ## Cheat sheet